Manual Prop Mapping

 Object Props

 Object props are detected by treating each key as a separate prop.
-Map nested keys in your config or use layer naming [user.firstName=John][user.lastName=Doe] for predefined values.
+Map nested keys in your config, bind the right Figma layers to each key, or encode fixed samples in layer names such as [user.firstName=John][user.lastName=Doe].

 // src/components/ListingCard.tsx